defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 <h2 name="check-that-you-are-only-asking-the-questions-you-need" id="check-that-you-are-only-asking-the-questions-you-need">Structure your form to help users</h2>
 Organise your questions in a logical order that helps users.
 Group related questions together.

-Start with **one** thing per page.
+Begin prototyping with **one** thing per page.
 That doesn’t always mean one question per page.
 Avoid loading pages with lots of questions.

 Use either a question or a statement as the main page titles.
 Be consistent in your use of questions or statements.

-<h2 name="write-the-questions-and-any-guidance-using-clear-language-(plain-english)" id="write-the-questions-and-any-guidance-using-clear-language-(plain-english)">Write the questions and any guidance using clear language (Plain English)</h2>
+<h2 name="write-the-questions-and-any-guidance-using-plain-language" id="write-the-questions-and-any-guidance-using-plain-language">Write the questions and any guidance using plain language</h2>
 If the language of your form is not simple and clear, the form cannot be considered accessible.

 If you need advice about how to do this read the [clear language guidance from Content Design London](https://readabilityguidelines.co.uk/clear-language/) or [Content design: planning, writing and managing content on GOV.UK](https://www.gov.uk/guidance/content-design/writing-for-gov-uk).